-The NHS Long Term Plan set out that “The NHS will ensure that, in line with clinical guidelines, patients with Type 1 diabetes benefit from life changing flash glucose monitors from April 2019, ending the variation patients in some parts of the country are facing.”
+The NHS Long Term Plan made a commitment to ensure that “in line with clinical guidelines, patients with Type 1 diabetes benefit from life changing flash glucose monitors from April 2019, ending the variation patients in some parts of the country are facing”.

 Further information for patients

 The eligibility criteria has been developed to guide clinicians, and eligibility is normally determined in your annual diabetes review when you have the opportunity to speak to your clinician about your care.
 Depending on local arrangements this review may be with either your specialist diabetes team or your GP.